General Electric Company [GE] Holding Strong: What’s pushing it?

 Similarly, this company’s Receivables Turnover is 3.55 and its Total Asset Turnover is 0.33.

-This stock’s Beta value is currently 1.12, which indicates that it is 3.65% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 36.21.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.12, which indicates that it is 5.26% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 26.81.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is General Electric Company [GE] a Reliable Buy?